ravachol/kew/README.md

   \
-kew (/kjuː/) is a command-line music player for Linux.
+kew (/kjuː/) is a terminal music player for Linux.

 ## Features